smussenden/2019-baltimore-climate-health-project-data-repo/documentation/NPR/NPR-Analysis.md

 In Baltimore’s “community statistical areas”, we examined the relationship between heat (median afternoon temperature in our urban heat island data) and poverty.
-An r of 1 would indicate a perfect positive linear relationship and an r of -1 would indicate a perfect negative linear relationship and 0 indicating no relationship.
+An r of 1 would indicate a perfect positive linear relationship, an r of -1 would indicate a perfect negative linear relationship, and 0 would indicate no relationship.
 There were moderate positive correlations between heat poverty (r =.38).
 In general, the hotter the neighborhood, the higher the poverty rate, and vice versa.

 #### Supporting code and output \[cq\]